pascalpdx/brainsilo.org/content/about/index.md

 title: "About Chimera"
 ---

-> Chimera is a community arts and maker space in Sebastopol, California.

 {{% image /static/img/photos/robot-arena.jpg "Sonoma Ant Wars at Chimera" %}}

-Chimera Art Space is a community-powered creative space in Sonoma County, California.
+Chimera is a community arts and maker space in Sebastopol, California.
 We're a diverse group of artists, makers, hackers and inventors who share a common desire to create, share and learn from each other.

+## Learn More

 - Check out our current [organization status](/about/status/).
 - Read our [mission and vision statements](/about/mission/).